Note

 Access Confirmation of Support Agreement

-(completed by the hosting facility)
+(completed by the hosting institution)

-Access Research Track Application Form
+Access Grant Application Form

 (completed by the applicant)

 After completing your Project Description Form and obtaining the Confirmation of Support for your visit, you may proceed with submitting your official application.
-To do so, please fill out the i4A Access Research Track Application Form via the Google Form linked above.
+To do so, please fill out the Access Research Track Application Form via the Google Form linked above.
 In this form, we ask you to describe your motivation for applying for the i4A Access Grant, the anticipated impact on your scientific work or career, and your plans for disseminating the knowledge gained through this programme.
 Be sure to attach your completed Project Description Form when submitting your application.

 Visit Planning Form